MylesHenehan/WSAA-coursework/project/README.md

 ***
 # Freelance Linguist Web App

-This is a full-stack web application developed as part of the final project in the Web Services and Applications module.
-The app allows users to manage a list of freelance linguists: viewing, adding, updating, and deleting linguist records through a user-friendly interface and a Flask-powered REST API.
+This full-stack web application was developed as the final project for the Web Services and Applications module.
+It demonstrates the integration of front-end and back-end technologies to build a dynamic, database-driven system.
+The application enables users to manage a list of freelance linguists, supporting core CRUD operations: viewing, adding, updating, and deleting records.
+The front end is built using HTML, Bootstrap, and jQuery, providing a responsive and user-friendly interface.
+The back end is powered by a Flask-based REST API, which handles data transactions and communicates with a MySQL database via a custom Data Access Object (DAO) layer.
+AJAX is used to enable asynchronous interaction between the client and server.
+The application is deployed on PythonAnywhere, showcasing practical skills in full-stack development, RESTful API design, and cloud-based deployment.

 ---